 Continue to learn and grow.
 There is always something new to learn when it comes to technology.
 You’ll need to stay in the know to stay relevant.
 Take helpful classes and even seminars if you can.
 Knowledge is truly power when it comes to job hunting or promotions down the road.

 Avoid assigning a specific job title to yourself, because job skills can extend across many different types of job titles.
 Check online to see what other keywords are similar.
-By doing this, you’ll be able to find more job poss
+By doing this, you’ll be able to find more job possibilities.

 Include social media addresses in your resume.
 Social media is becoming popular among many business, and this can help your employer get to know you a bit better.